gmlove/openshift-workshop/README.md

-This is for our openshift workshop.
+This is all the materials used in our openshift workshop.

 ## File Structure